New Lebanon in Montgomery County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Charles F. Shimp (approx. ¼ mile away); Farmersville Fire Department Memorial (approx. 4½ miles away); Farmersville War Memorial (approx. 5.3 miles away); Winter Zellar (Zero) Swartsel (approx. 5.3 miles away); "Battlefield Cross" (approx. Joseph Justin Heltsley (approx. 7 miles away); Thomas Franklin Herkins (approx. 7 miles away); Veterans Memorial (approx. 7 miles away).
+Charles F. Shimp (approx. ¼ mile away); Slifers Presbyterian Church (approx. 3.2 miles away); Farmersville Fire Department Memorial (approx. 4½ miles away); Farmersville War Memorial (approx. Winter Zellar (Zero) Swartsel (approx. 5.3 miles away); "Battlefield Cross" (approx. 7 miles away); Joseph Justin Heltsley (approx. 7 miles away); Thomas Franklin Herkins (approx. 7 miles away).

 Additional keywords.
 National Road

 Credits.
 This page was last revised on July 21, 2016.
-This page originally submitted on July 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 174 times since then and 9 times this year.
+It was originally submitted on July 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 262 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on July 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.